zcaceres/easy-agent/README.md

 #### Starting in CLI Mode

-See `boilerplate.ts` for a typical project setup in CLI Mode.
+See `example.cli.ts` for a typical project setup in CLI Mode.

 CLI Mode allows you to interact with your agents in a simple command-line interface.